 Dewatering the upstream side of the concrete control structure during construction will be accomplished with temporary sheet pile cofferdams that allow work in two gate bays at a time.
 This will be performed in three stages.

-The contract was awarded in November 2020 to Drax Inc. Construction began in the spring of 2021 and is scheduled to finish in early 2023.
+The contract was awarded in November 2020 to Drax Inc. Construction began in the spring of 2021 and is on track to finish in early 2023.
 Minor fit issues with one of the gates transpired during the gate installation that the district is currently working to resolve by the end of 2023.

 The dam is part of the Lac qui Parle Project authorized by the Flood Control Act of 1936 (Public Law 74‒738).